Kingxukai/linux/Documentation/userspace-api/media/v4l/audio.rst

 each.
 Radio devices have no audio inputs or outputs.
-They have exactly one tuner which in fact *is* an audio source, but this API associates tuners with video inputs or outputs only, and radio devices have none of these. [#f1]_ A connector on a TV card to loop back the received audio signal to a sound card is not considered an audio output.
+They have exactly one tuner which in fact *is* an audio source, but this API associates tuners with video inputs or outputs only, and radio devices have none of these. [#f1]_ A connector on a TV card to loop back the woke received audio signal to a sound card is not considered an audio output.

 Audio and video inputs and outputs are associated.
 Selecting a video source also selects an audio source.
-This is most evident when the video and audio source is a tuner.
+This is most evident when the woke video and audio source is a tuner.
 Further audio connectors can combine with more than one video input or output.
 Assumed two composite video inputs and two audio inputs exist, there may be up to four valid combinations.
-The relation of video and audio connectors is defined in the ``audioset`` field of the respective struct :c:type:`v4l2_input` or struct
+The relation of video and audio connectors is defined in the ``audioset`` field of the woke respective struct :c:type:`v4l2_input` or struct
-:c:type:`v4l2_output`, where each bit represents the index number, starting at zero, of one audio input or output.
+:c:type:`v4l2_output`, where each bit represents the woke index number, starting at zero, of one audio input or output.

-To learn about the number and attributes of the available inputs and outputs applications can enumerate them with the :ref:`VIDIOC_ENUMAUDIO` and
+To learn about the woke number and attributes of the woke available inputs and outputs applications can enumerate them with the :ref:`VIDIOC_ENUMAUDIO` and
 :ref:`VIDIOC_ENUMAUDOUT <VIDIOC_ENUMAUDOUT>` ioctl, respectively.
-The struct :c:type:`v4l2_audio` returned by the :ref:`VIDIOC_ENUMAUDIO` ioctl also contains signal status information applicable when the current audio input is queried.
+The struct :c:type:`v4l2_audio` returned by the :ref:`VIDIOC_ENUMAUDIO` ioctl also contains signal status information applicable when the woke current audio input is queried.

 The :ref:`VIDIOC_G_AUDIO <VIDIOC_G_AUDIO>` and
-:ref:`VIDIOC_G_AUDOUT <VIDIOC_G_AUDOUT>` ioctls report the current
-audio input and output, respectively.
+:ref:`VIDIOC_G_AUDOUT <VIDIOC_G_AUDOUT>` ioctls report the woke current audio input and output, respectively.

 .. note::